danedane-haider/HybrA-Filterbanks/README.md

 ## Citation

-If you find our work valuable and use HybrA or ISAC in your own work, please cite
+If you find our work valuable and use HybrA or ISAC in your work, please cite

 ```
 @inproceedings{haider2024holdmetight,